Getting into medical school

 Does it matter what medical school I go to?
 Which are the best?

 We don’t hold a league table of medical schools in the UK.
-In legal terms every UK PMQ is equal and allows graduates to apply for provisional registration with a licence to practise.
+In legal terms, every UK medical degree is equal and allows graduates to apply for provisional registration with a licence to practise.

 Where can I get help with funding for my medical degree?